 If you cannot accept any of the previous solutions, you will have to create a completely new wrap template under a new name and save the old template and its wraps as history.
 Since you use a new name, the two datasets get different wrap names, avoiding any conflicts.

-Remember that in reports, MyWraps allows you to append the two datasets, so you can still produce reports that include all wraps even though they technically are divided across two different wrap templates.
+Remember that in reports, MyWraps allows you to append two wrap templates, so you can still produce reports that include all wraps even though they technically are divided across two different wrap templates.

 If the above doesn’t help you solve your problem, please contact Client Services.